Azerbaijani dialects

 Azerbaijani dialects reflect relatively minor language differences and are mutually intelligible.
 The Azerbaijani language has two distinct sublanguages: Northern and Southern.
-Dialects include Qashqai.

 Southern Azerbaijani contains many Arabic and Persian words that are not familiar to northern speakers.
 This began to increase in 1828.

+History

+In his Seyahatnâme (travelogue), 17th-century Ottoman traveler Evliya Çelebi provided a detailed account of the Ajem-Turkic (or Azerbaijani) dialects in continuum with the Turkish dialects of the Armenian highlands: Diyarbekir, Bitlis, and few samples of Erzurum, Van, Hamadan, Mosul, and Tabriz.
+Evliya Çelebi specified the Tabrizi dialect as the speech of the Turkomans, Afshars, and "Gök-dolaq".
+Apart from formal samples, these dialects were further exemplified by his dialogue with the Safavid governors of Urmia, Tabriz, Shamakhi, and Yerevan.

 Dialect groups

 The main dialect groups are Eastern (Derbent, Baku, Shamakhi, Mugan and Lankaran dialects), Western (Qazakh, Karabakh, Ganja and Ayrum dialects), Northern (Nukha, Zaqatala - Qakh dialects) and Southern (Yerevan, Nakhchivan, Ordubad and Tabriz dialects).
 The dialects are mutually intelligible but differ with regard to accent, syntax, and vocabulary.
 Eastern and northern groups of dialects were influenced by the Kypchak language.

-The dialects can be distinguished by geographical location such as Iran, Turkey, Iraq, Dagestan and Georgia.
-Afshar, Qashqai, Aynallu, Bayat, Shahsven, Qajar and Turkman dialects stem from these areas.
-Others are Tabriz, Urmia, Khoy, Kushchinskiy (central Ostan), Maraga, Merende, Uryantepin, Turkmenchay, Ardabil, Sarabian, Mian, Galugiha (Mazandaran), Lotfabad and Dergez (Khorasan- Rizaui) dialects.